-- Collect overdue funds.
+- Collect overdue funds, and

 - Maintain customer relationships.

-Purpose Of A Debt Collection Letter?
+What Is The Purpose Of A Debt Collection Letter?

 Companies will send debt collection letters to achieve one, some or even all of the following purposes:

-- Establishing a payment process: If you inform the creditor of cash flow issues they may offer a payment plan in your debt collection letter.
+- Establishing A Payment Process: If you inform the creditor of cash flow issues they may offer a payment plan in your debt collection letter.

-- Informing debtors that they owe you money: This aims to remind the client of their existing debt and the agreed due dates.
+- Informing Debtors That They Owe You Money: This aims to remind the client of their existing debt and the agreed due dates.
 Legal action will generally only be hinted at if consumers attempt to ignore the collection letters.

-- Starting legal proceedings: Companies may use debt collection letters to indicate their intention to use legal action to enforce the debt obligation.
+- Starting Legal Proceedings: Companies may use debt collection letters to indicate their intention to use legal action to enforce the debt obligation.
 This will occur if a consumer has failed to make payments for an extended period of time, usually after 60 – 120 days.

-How To Respond To A Collection Letter?
+How You Can Respond To A Collection Letter?

 - Ask for a written notice of the debt: Debt collectors must provide a written notice upon request of the consumer.
 As required by the Fair Credit Reporting Act (FCRA).